 Active as an orchestral violinist and violist, Mr. Emanuelson has performed with the Milwaukee Symphony and is a frequent member of the Kenosha and Festival City Symphony Orchestras.
 He has served as the First Violin Section Coach for the WSMA All-State Honors Orchestra.
 He is a graduate of the University of Colorado at Boulder and Lawrence University.
 He studied violin with Oswald Lehnert, Pasquale Laurino, and Patricia Anders.
 At CU, Mr. Emanuelson was a Suzuki Pedagogy student of William Starr and studied Baroque performance practices with Elizabeth Farr, performing in the CU Early Music Ensemble.
 He has studied conducting with Richard Hynson.

 Growing up in the Milwaukee area in the 1980s, Mr. Emanuelson participated in the MYSO program (then MFY), starting in sixth grade as a violinist and string bassist.
 He also studied music theory with Dr. John Downey.

-He is thrilled and honored to join the conducting faculty of MYSO this season and is excited to share his knowledge of and passion for orchestra music with the talented student musicians of the Metropolitan Symphony
+He is thrilled and honored to be a part of the conducting faculty of MYSO and is excited to share his knowledge of and passion for orchestra music with the talented student musicians of the Metropolitan Symphony.

 Michael Gauger is MYSO’s Philanthropy Officer – Foundations and Institutional Giving.
 Michael’s job is to tell MYSO’s story — a story of nurturing, challenging, and inspiring young musicians, a story of lifelong impact on students, audiences, and our community – to raise grant funding for our programs.